TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 If you are not yet familiar with [React](https://reactjs.org/), you should implement the UI state management using only functionality that React provides out-of-the-box.
 [Appendix A](a-technology-tutorials.md) provides some tips and other resources that might be useful while learning React, HTML and CSS.
 If you already know React, you may choose to use additional libraries like [Redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) for managing state and side effects.

 The application is built automatically in the background when you make changes.
 If build fails for some reason, you should see errors on your command line console.
-Note that you should also install eslint and prettier plugins to your code editor.
+Note that you should also install [eslint](https://eslint.org/docs/user-guide/integrations#editors) and [prettier](https://prettier.io/docs/en/editors.html) plugins to your code editor.
 This way you see linting errors directly in your editor, and code will be formatted automatically according to predefined rules.

 You can debug the implementation with your web browser.
 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is a set of web developer tools built directly into the Google Chrome browser.
 Other web browsers include similar tools also.
 These tools let you examine generated HTML, change CSS styles directly in browser, and debug implementation by setting breakpoints and executing code line by line in browser.
 Note that you can find source code of your UI implementation under the webpack folder: **Chrome DevTools** -> **Sources tab** -> **webpack://** -> **.** -> **src**.
 See [appendix A](a-technology-tutorials.md#browser-extensions) for some additional browser extensions that might also be useful.

 ### 2.3.
-Adding a new npm library
+Add a new npm library dependency

-Add a npm library to `client/package.json` dependencies and restart the application with `ctrl-c`, `taito start`.
-The npm library will be installed automatically on start.
-If you need your code editor to see the added library also (e.g. for linting or code completion purposes), run `taito install`.
+Add some npm library to the dependencies section of the `client/package.json`, run `taito install`, and restart the application with `ctrl-c`, `taito start`.
+Now you should be able to use the npm library in your implementation.

-> Automatic npm install is run on the last line of `client/Dockerfile`.

 ### 2.4.
 Commit and push changes to git